Boxer vs Bulldog

 With Family Members

 Individual variation exists within every breed, but documented breed traits provide a solid foundation for care planning.
-Boxers with high energy levels need consistent outlets for their drive and enthusiasm.
+The high-energy profile of Boxer calls for consistent physical and mental outlets; occasional effort will not absorb it.

 - Size: large (50-80 lbs)